 Note that you cannot have two RadAjaxManagers in a single page.
 If you are using MasterPage or WebUserControl, the best option is to use a single RadAjaxManager on the master/main page.

 Setting the Control Relations in Configuration Wizard

-RadAjaxManager comes with a visual builder for setting the relations between the AJAX request initiator and the controls that will be updated.
-You can start the property builder by right-clicking the control and choosing the Configure RadAjaxManager command in the control's smart tag.
+RadAjaxManager comes with a configuration wizard (Figure 2) for setting the relations between the AJAX request initiator and the controls that will be updated.
+You can start the configuration wizard by right-clicking the control and choosing the Configure RadAjaxManager command in the control's Smart Tag.

-The property builder is pretty intuitive and simple to use.
+The RadAjaxManager Configuration Wizard is pretty intuitive and simple to use.
 The tool has three panes:

 The left pane is a treeview with all controls on the page.
 Select a control that will initiate the callback request.
 Only the controls that have their check boxes checked will initiate callbacks.
 Once you select the control in the left pane, move to the middle pane to choose the controls that will be updated.

 The middle pane is another treeview with all controls on the page.
-Here you can select which controls will be updated after a callback request from the control is checked and selected in the left pane.Please note that your selection in the middle pane can be applied only to one control from the left pane.
+Here you can select which controls will be updated after a callback request from the control that is checked and selected in the left pane.Please note that your selection in the middle pane can be applied only to one control from the left pane.
 Thus, you can have different sets of controls that will be updated depending on the callback initiator control (from the left pane).
-After you set the controls that will be updated, you may select a Loading panel for each one of them in the right pane.
+After you set the controls that will be updated (middle pane), you may select a loading panel for each one of them in the right pane.